Command Pipeline

 Command Results

-The ICommandPipeline.Execute() method returns a CommandResult that provides comprehensive information about the execution:
+The ICommandPipeline.Execute() method returns a CommandResult with comprehensive information about the execution:

 var result = await _commandPipeline.Execute(command);